ZilchEngine/ZilchDocs/getting_started/features.markdown

 ## Scriptable Rendering Pipeline

 We're in the business of rapid iteration, and the rendering pipeline is no exception.
 Zero Engine offers unparalleled control over the aesthetics of your game with the ability for scripts to define a series of tasks for the renderer.
 Written in script, your rendering pipeline becomes anything you can imagine, make your pipeline change dynamically with a simple condition, or even in response to an Event.
 Add any rendering technique to your game, including the ones that haven't been invented yet.
-But there’s no need start from scratch: Zero Engine comes pre-loaded with all the scripts and shaders needed for a modern physically based rendering pipeline.
-If that’s what you’re looking for, you’re done.
+But there's no need start from scratch: Zero Engine comes pre-loaded with all the scripts and shaders needed for a modern physically based rendering pipeline.
+If that's what you're looking for, you're done.
 If you want more, you can use it as a starting point for customization.

 ## Scriptable Sound Nodes

 Zero Engine features a powerful custom audio system.
 At its core is the sound node graph, a flexible, fully scriptable structure that controls the flow of audio through your game.
 Sound nodes can play or generate audio, apply effects, control parameters, and more, and they can be added, removed, and swapped at any time.
-When the sound node graph is used together with Zero Engine’s built-in event system, it’s easy to apply DSP effects to just the right sounds, just when you need them.
+When the sound node graph is used together with Zero Engine's built-in event system, it's easy to apply DSP effects to just the right sounds, just when you need them.

 ## In-House Physics

 Like most things in the Zero Engine, our physics system is developed by us.
 That may seem like an unnecessary amount of work, but we want features that pair well with the design and vision for Zero Engine as a whole and we don't want to be held back.
-Zero Engine’s physics system includes features like collision groups that allow detection without resolution, regions that can apply force effects, and even scriptable joint definitions that run through our constraint solver.
+Zero Engine's physics system includes features like collision groups that allow detection without resolution, regions that can apply force effects, and even scriptable joint definitions that run through our constraint solver.

 ## One-Click Network Replication